The-Foreigners/The-Foreigners.github.io/objectives.md

 - Deliver message about orcs to General Felix from Sildar by the 16th in Me'uiedra:
   - Show Grin's Flying Eagle brand to Sothas, the booze-ooze in the inn.
   - Request papers granting passage through southern frontier.
+  - Ask around town about Orlane.
+(Tell Felix?
+Don't want more victims.)

-- Find Gundrand, Turden, and Nundro Rockseeker at Wave Echo Cave.
+- Defeat Black Spider and save Rockseekers at Wave Echo Cave.
 (Gundrand is expecting us by the 19th)

 - Conduct general business:
   - Pay for Gundrand's provisions.